Description

 Solubility | Soluble in sterile/bacteriostatic water

-Storage | Store frozen at −20 °C; protect from light
+Storage | Store dry at −20 °C; Refrigerate after reconstitution; protect from light

 Usage | Laboratory research only